dail8859/DoxyIt/README.md

 # DoxyIt
 Notepad++ plugin for [Doxygen](http://www.doxygen.org) commenting.
 This also provides helpful features to support creating and editing comment blocks, even if Doxygen isn't desired.

+The release versions of DoxyIt can be downloaded [here](http://sourceforge.net/projects/doxyit/files/).

 Currently there is support for:
 - C
 - C++
 - Python